A sum or product (or outer sum, or tensor product) of Mercer kernels is still a kernel. For other operations YMMV.

 Examples of existing machine learning models which fall under our framework.
 Arrows represent models reachable using a single production rule.
 Only a small fraction of the 2496 models reachable within 3 steps are shown, and not all possible arrows are shown.

-Here is another list of kernel combinations that preserve positive-definiteness, but I have tragically lost the source for it (it is one of the papers here).
+Here is another list of kernel combinations that preserve positive-definiteness, but for which I have tragically lost the source (it is one of the papers here).

-I silently assumed it because it seems obvious sometimes; but then sometimes I forget this trick, so maybe it is not obvious:
+I silently assumed this works because it seems obvious sometimes; but then sometimes I forget this trick, so maybe it is not obvious:

-(Genton 2001) defines these as kernels that have a particular structure, specifically, a kernel that can be factored into a stationary kernel \(K_2\) and a non negative function \(K_1\) in the following way:
+Genton (2001) defines locally stationary kernels to mean those that have a particular structure, specifically, a kernel that can be factored into a stationary kernel \(K_2\) and a non negative function \(K_1\) in the following way:

 \[ K(\mathbf{s}, \mathbf{t})=K_{1}\left(\frac{\mathbf{s}+\mathbf{t}}{2}\right) K_{2}(\mathbf{s}-\mathbf{t}) \]